parcio/haura/docs/src/rfc/1-pivotkey.md

 advised to be written.
 This limited hints to often accessed nodes which are likely to be migrated to faster storage, as not often accessed nodes would not encounter the sent hints.
-With Pivot Keys we could actively migrate them downwards, which is the main advantage of Pivot Keys.
+With `PivotKey`s we could actively migrate them downwards, which is the main advantage of `PivotKey`s.
 This can be useful in scenarios with additional small layers like NVRAM where we are then more flexible to migrate granular amounts of data for better tier utilization.